vaurasan/courses/cloud-architectures-aws/task-7-vm-provisioning.md

 # Task 7: VM Provisioning

+### Task goals:

+- Use CLI commands to install application on VM from previous task
+- Update VM creation script, to run app install CLI commands as user data
+- Test public Internet access to VM and include screenshot about passing test to task README.txt

+---

 ### Upload the CloudFormation template "vpc-santeri-vauramo.yaml" to AWS Learner Lab Cloudshell

 ### Run the following CLI commands to create stack and keys, and hide the key from public: